davidrumseymapcenter/student-docs/_pages/access.md

 Material viewing appointments can be scheduled outside of our open hours.
 Patrons can [request materials through Stanford SearchWorks](https://searchworks.stanford.edu) and, when prompted, set up an appointment through Aeon.

 The main stairwell to the Rumsey Center is located on the south side of the Rotunda.
-The Rumsey Center is also accessable via the elevator, as outlined below.
+The Rumsey Center is also accessible via the elevator, as outlined below.

 ## Elevator Access